This section describes everything we do in our development cycle to reach a high integrity level.

 In addition to running an automated building process for every change, we also run an automatic deployment process.
 Once a Merge Request is accepted, an additional Continuous Deployment pipeline is triggered, automatically deploying a new production version based on the new source code.

 Instead of having long-term development environments like staging, we use testing environments that are created during a CI pipeline.
 We call them ephemeral environments, as they only exist in pipeline time.
 These environments are created on demand when a developer triggers a CI pipeline.
 They are also written as code, regenerable and immutable, allowing us to certify that a new version of an application is stable and secure before it reaches production environments.
 Once a change reaches production, its ephemeral environment is destroyed forever.
+Ephemeral environments only contain mocked data, they do not share any data with production.

 We use Trunk based development to keep only one long-term master branch.
 That branch is the source of truth regarding what code is running in the production environments.